 Step 1: Gather the sprigs and arrange the bundle.
 I recommend putting the taller sprigs in the middle with the shorter ones on the outside.

 Step 2: Use thread or string made from cotton or hemp to wrap the bundle.

 Step 3: Tie a loop on one end of the thread and pass the other end through the loop to make a slipknot.
-(If you don’t know what a slipknot then check out YouTube, as I am sure there is a video on how to tie a slipknot).
+(If you don’t know what a slipknot or aren't sure how to tie one then please check out YouTube).

 Step 5: Pick up the bundle and place the loop of the slipknot around the bottom of the stems, pulling tightly.
 Remember to not bundle your herbs too tightly, as your bundle will not burn properly and if you tie your herbs too loosely then your bundle will burn very quickly.
 So, tie your bundle not too tight or loose.

 Step 6: Wrap the thread around the bundle until you have reached the top then wrap again to the bottom, and tie a knot.
 OR you can simply tie the bottom of the springs together as in the photo.

 Step 7: Hang your bundle upside down until the Full Moon and let it dry thoroughly before using.

 To delve deep into the questions that the New Moon in Virgo conjures up, you may want to lay Tarot or Oracle cards.
 You can use the Virgo New Moon Spread and explore the themes further.
 Please tag me in your spread on Instagram, as I’d love to know how you connected!